code-charity/Bulk-Contributor/README.md

  - So you can tell this will intersect much with ['awesome Patterns'](https://github.com/code4charity/PATTERNs--The-RegEx-Collector-queries-ontologies-sql-sparql-nosql-structured-unstructured-data)

 # To-Do
+- anything that enhances & fits in line with existing  [.github/workflow](https://docs.github.com/en/actions) routines
-- much of what Wikipedia Bots do:
+- much of what Wikipedia Bots do everywhere:
     - simple(non-debatable)  typos, grammar, formating.
     - Periodic updates of static data (that is intentionally(or practically) marked up though and just waiting).
 - specific errors of readme.md's